Algebraic solutions of linear differential equations: an arithmetic approach: Context, motivation and basic examples

-where the $a_i$'s are known rational functions in $\Q(x)$ and $y(x)$ is an unknown ``function''.
-In many applications, the sought solution $y(x)$ is a formal power series with coefficients in $\Q$.
+where the $a_i$'s are known rational functions in $\Q(x)$, with $a_r$ not identically zero and $y(x)$ is an unknown ``function''.
+In many applications, the desired solution $y(x)$ is a formal power series with coefficients in $\Q$.
 Therefore, in what follows, when we write ``function'' we actually mean an element of $\Q[[x]]$ unless otherwise specified.
 We will say that a function $y\in\Q[[x]]$ is \emph{differentially finite} (in short, \emph{D-finite}) if it satisfies a linear differential equation like~\eqref{eq:lineardiff}.

 A function $y\in\Q[[x]]$ is called \emph{algebraic} if it is algebraic over $\Q(x)$, that is, if $y(x)$ satisfies a polynomial equation of the form $P(x,y(x))=0$, for some $P\in\Q[x,y]\setminus \{ 0 \}.$ Otherwise, $y(x)$ is called \emph{transcendental}.
 The simplest algebraic functions are polynomials in~$\Q[x]$, closely followed by rational power series: these are rational functions in $\Q(x)$ that have no pole at $x=0$ and therefore admit a Taylor expansion around the origin.
 A little more general are $N$-th roots of rational power series, such as $y(x)=1/\sqrt[N]{1-x}$.
 In all these three cases, $y(x)$ is clearly D-finite and satisfies a linear differential equation of order $r=1$.